 One idea that works particularly well in our home is to validate the emotion and briefly help our child process the feelings.

 “You are mad because…”

 When I say the word listen to my toddler, all bets are off.
 I can forget about how to get a toddler to listen.

 That’s because listening is a very abstract concept to toddlers, who see the world as black and white.
 The phrase “listen to mommy” makes us think and feel like we are doing something, but it rarely yields results.

-Teaching the concept of listening is great when you have 30 minutes of time to practice a listening game and get the concept down pat.
+Teaching the concept of listening is great when you have 30 minutes of time to practice a listening activity and get the concept down pat.

-But if you are looking to get a toddler in less than 30 minutes (Raises hand), I say skip the listening prompt and focus on short and simple the directions will put you on the fast track.
+But if you are looking to get a toddler in less than 30 minutes (Raises hand), skipping the listening prompt and focusing on short and simple the directions will put you on the fast track.

 What to say instead of “Listen”.

 If you skip the listening prompt and make eye contact instead, you know they are a paying attention to your words.
 This is how to get toddlers to listen.
 Then focus on short and simple directions you want your child to follow.